lean-klinker/cloud-working-samples/aws/amplify-spa/docs/amplify-add-api.md

 # `amplify add api`

-**NOTE:** Adding the api will not update your cloud infrastructure.
+**NOTE:** Adding the api will not update the infrastructure you have deployed.
 **NOTE:** This can help with getting authentication setup in your application.

 This command will walkthrough adding a backend api to your application.